trevorgross/installarch/README.md

 See the top of the script for variables.
 You can change the disk size, swap size, username, hostname, etc.

-use the `-vnc` option to run headless.
+Use the `-vnc` option to run headless.
 A VNC server will run on localhost:1.